FACTBOX-Corporate tax breaks in play at U.S. 'cliff' and beyond

 OTHER TAX HOT SPOTS

-Though technically not part of the "fiscal cliff," there are evergreen "revenue raisers" that typically get thrown into the negotiating mix in end-of-the-year talks.
+Although technically not part of the "fiscal cliff," there are some evergreen "revenue raisers" that typically get thrown into the negotiating mix in end-of-the-year talks.
 They include:

 * CARRIED INTEREST - Obama and many Democrats want to raise the tax rate paid by managers of private equity, venture capital and real estate partnerships to the top income tax rate.
 They now enjoy the 15 percent capital gains rate on these earnings.